-On 4 March 1877 a new ballet premiered at the Bolshoi Theatre in Moscow.
-The critics were unmoved.
-The ballet was called Swan Lake, the first major ballet score composed by Pyotr Il’yich Tchaikovsky (above), who would later go on to write and compose The Nutcracker and The Sleeping Beauty.
+On 4 March 1877 a new ballet premiered at the Bolshoi Theatre in Moscow – Swan Lake.
+This was the first major ballet score composed by Pyotr Il’yich Tchaikovsky, who would later go on to write and compose The Nutcracker and The Sleeping Beauty.

 A rough start

-However, through his study of composers such as Leo Delibes and Adolphe Adam, Tchaikovsky grew to appreciate and admire the music.
-His newfound enthusiasm resulted in him completing the ballet within just one year.
+Tchaikovsky had often wanted to try his hand at this kind of music, and was commissioned to compose Swan Lake in 1875 by his friend Vladimir Petrovich Begichev, director of the Moscow Imperial Theatre.
+Through his study of composers such as Leo Delibes and Adolphe Adam, Tchaikovsky increasingly grew to appreciate and admire the music, and this enthusiasm resulted in him completing the ballet within just one year.

 The Czech choreographer Julius Reisinger was appointed to craft the ballet.
 He and Tchaikovsky had a bumpy relationship, with both preferring to work independently rather than collaborate.